w5xd/NyeVikingPowerMonitor/README.md

 diode at each of the six positions, I chose six identical RGB diodes and programmed the sketch to synthesize the yellow and amber from the 3 colors available.
-The sketch includes compile time conditionals for supporting either six RGB or six RGY diodes.
+The sketch includes compile time conditionals for supporting either six of RGB or six of RGY diodes.
 If you're willing to modify the sketch, you can use whatever color scheme you want.
 The amber SENSE LED and the yellow SAMPLE LED on the OEM device cannot be perfectly replicated using RGB.
 (Regardless of what you may have heard about being able to synthesize all visual colors from three.
 That is an approximation that sometimes works because of limitations in the way the human eye reports colors to the brain.
 There is